microsoft/vscode-react-native/README.md

 ![Cordova launch targets](images/debug-targets.png)

-You can debug your app on an Android emulator/device, iOS simulator.
-Debugging on ios device is not yet supported.
+You can debug your app on an Android emulator, Android device and iOS simulator.

 We won't go into all of the great things that you can do with the Visual Studio Code debugger, but you can read about it [here](https://code.visualstudio.com/docs/editor/debugging).

-> **Troubleshooting tip:**
+> **Troubleshooting tips **
+>#### Debugger doesn't stop at breakpoints
+>We use some smart tricks to enable app debugging inside VS code but that currently works only if packager is started by VS Code.
+Chances are that you have started the React Packager outside VS Code.
+To fix this, kill the packager process and try again.
+>#### `adb: command not found`
-If you receive an error stating that ADB is not recognized as an internal or external command, you'll have to update your path variable to include the location of your *ADB* executable.
+If you receive an error `adb: command not found`, you need to update your path variable to include the location of your *ADB* executable.
 The *ADB* executable file is located in a subdirectory along with your other Android SDK files.

-### Debugging on ios device
+### Debugging on iOS device
 Debugging on iOS device isn't straightforward and requires following manual steps:
 * step1
 * step2

 ## Using React Native commands in the Command Palette